-The market volatility introduced by the coronavirus outbreak is a key risk to CNP's balance sheet, depending on the breath and severity of the shock.
-Nonetheless, CNP has implemented hedges on part of its equity portfolio (€12.5 billion nominal hedged in 2019) and, because of the participating nature of French guaranteed products, has a high ability to pass on asset losses to policyholders in stress scenarios.
+Nonetheless, CNP has implemented hedges on part of its equity portfolio (€12.3 billion nominal hedged as at 30 June 2020) and, because of the participating nature of French guaranteed products, has a high ability to pass on asset losses to policyholders in stress scenarios.
 Ability to share losses with policyholders mainly stems from the high level of unrealized gains on CNP's equity and real estate portfolio and from the difference between CNP's investment return and the average level of guaranteed rate.
 When considering these mitigants, CNP's exposure to high risk assets is more in line with CNP's rating level.